-IPART is currently undertaking a review of the ethanol markets.
-The review covers each of IPART’s functions under the Biofuels Act.
+IPART has completed its review of the ethanol markets for 2020-21.
+The review is related to each of IPART’s functions under the Biofuels Act.
 These are:

 - determining and periodically reviewing a reasonable price for wholesale ethanol for use in the production of petrol-ethanol blend

 - monitoring the retail market (including prices) for petrol-ethanol blend, including reporting on the effect of our determined price on the retail market.

 Who does this review affect?

 This review mainly affects fuel sellers and ethanol producers.

 Under the NSW Biofuels Act 2007 (Biofuels Act), fuel sellers must ensure that 6% of fuel sold is ethanol.
 This means that 60% of fuel sales are required to be E10 (which is made up of 10% ethanol, and 90% unleaded fuel).